mandymichel/tree/README.md

 # tree
-Checkbox Tree written in lit element (formerly Polymer 3)
+Checkbox Tree written in lit element (formerly Polymer 3).
+This isn't currently useable in a stand alone sense.
+I am still learning how to publish components so they can be useable by a wider community.